mdsol-share/crichton/doc/protocol_descriptors.md

 # @title Protocol Descriptors
 # Overview
-Protocol descriptors define the protocol specific implementation of the transitions defined semantically for the resource(s) in the a _Resource Descriptor Document_.
+Protocol descriptors define the protocol specific implementation of the transitions defined semantically for the resource(s) in the _API Descriptor Document_.
 Currently, only `http` is implemented.
-Protocol descriptors MUST be defined using "protocolname_protocol" naming convention.
-For example, 'http_protocol', 'tcp_protocol'...etc.
+Protocol descriptors MUST be defined using "[protocol name]_protocol" naming convention.
+For example, 'http_protocol', 'tcp_protocol', etc.

 ## Properties
 The following highlight the properties of supported protocol descriptors.